cardano-foundation/CIPs/CIP-0036/README.md

 [future-development]: #future-development

 A future change of the Catalyst system may make use of a time-lock script to commit ADA on the mainnet for the duration of a voting period.
-The voter registration metadata in this method will not need an association with the staking key.
-Therefore, the `staking_pub_key` map entry and the `registration_signature` payload with key 61285 will no longer be required.
+The voter registration metadata in this method will not need an association with a staking credential.
+Therefore, the `staking_credential` map entry and the `registration_witness` payload with key 61285 will no longer be required.

 ## Changelog